dragonflyoss/Dragonfly/CONTRIBUTING.md

 * avoid very large change in a commit;
 * complete and reviewable for each commit.

-No matter commit message, or commit content, we do take more emphasis on code review.
+No matter what the commit message, or commit content is, we do take more emphasis on code review.

 ### PR Description